About our image collection

 Thanks to everyone who helped to create this local history resource for you, especially:

 - Bill Connery, Allegheny County Department of Public Works

 - Friends of North Park – in particular, Mary Bates and John Berckbickler

 - Diane Holleran

-- Michael Bolam and Aaron Brenner, University of Pittsburgh – Digital Research Library
+- Michael Bolam, Aaron Brenner and Ed Galloway, University of Pittsburgh – Digital Research Library

 …And everyone who has offered items from their private collections.